 If you don't have a PIN or have forgotten it, contact your bank

-or card issuer to organise a PIN before 1 August 2014.
-You'll need
+or card issuer to organise a new one.
+Your PIN should be difficult

-a PIN that's difficult to guess and not associated with any known
+to guess and not associated with any known information about you,

-If you think you'll have difficulty remembering a PIN, contact
+If you have difficulty remembering a PIN, contact your card

-If you have questions about the security of this new method of
+If you have questions about the security using a PIN, speak to

 See unauthorised and